-This section describes the sources and methods the Authority and FRA used to analyze potential impacts from implementing the Central Valley Wye alternatives on aesthetic and visual resources.
+This section describes the sources and methods the Authority used to analyze potential impacts from implementing the Central Valley Wye alternatives on aesthetic and visual resources.
 These methods apply to both NEPA and CEQA unless otherwise indicated.
-Refer to Section 3.1.3.4, Methods for Evaluating Impacts, for a description of the general framework for evaluating impacts under NEPA and CEQA.
-As described in Section 3.16.1, Introduction, and in the following discussions, the Authority and FRA have applied the same methods and many of the same data sources from the Merced to Fresno Final EIR/EIS to this Draft Supplemental EIR/EIS.
-Refer to the Merced to Fresno Section: Central Valley Wye Aesthetics and Visual Quality

-Technical Report for more information regarding the methods and data sources used in this analysis (Authority and FRA 2016).
+Refer to Section 3.1.5.4, Methods for Evaluating Impacts, for a description of the general framework for evaluating impacts under NEPA and CEQA.
+As described in Section 3.16.1, Introduction, and in the following discussions, the Authority has applied the same methods and many of the same data sources from the Merced to Fresno Final EIR/EIS to this Final Supplemental EIR/EIS.
+Refer to the Merced to Fresno Section: Central Valley Wye Aesthetics and Visual Quality Technical Report for more information regarding the methods and data sources used in this analysis (Authority and FRA 2016).